Why are treatments that were developed for malaria now widely used for lupus?

 The answer is that these drugs have a range of effects on people, so what they do for malaria is not necessarily the same as what they do for lupus.
-And yet….there are similarities.
+And yet, there are similarities.

 Malaria is caused by a parasite, usually found in tropical regions, that infects humans after they have been bitten by a mosquito.
 This parasite is transmitted directly from the saliva of the mosquito into the bloodstream of a person who has been bitten.
 Under the microscope a malaria parasite can actually be seen literally crawling inside of people’s red blood cells.
-It even looks like a little microscopic monster from outer space.

 In order to survive, the malaria parasite has to break down a part of the red blood cell called hemoglobin, but this results in toxic by-products which need to be processed and contained by the malaria parasite.
 The malaria parasite has a little digestive pouch inside it, rather like a primitive stomach, that turns the toxic products into crystals.
 This provides a way to contain them and keep them from harming the parasite.
 Chloroquine stops this from happening and even binds directly to the toxic product to disrupt and break up the malaria invader.